alexmanrique/blog/_posts/2020-12-20-dealing-with-maven-in-your-java-project.md

 Conclusion
 --------------
-In this post, we have seen some useful tips when we are working with Maven in our Java project.
+In this post, we have seen some tips when we are working with Maven in our Java projects.
+Hope you know more about this important Java tool.
+If you want to read more about this topic I recommend you to check out the Apache Maven official page where you will find more <a href="https://maven.apache.org/articles.html">resources</a>